10 Mostly Harmless Hong Kong Snakes

 A relative of the diamond-backed watersnake.
 This version (Trimerodytes balteata) is easy to distinguish thanks to its vividly contrasting black and orange bands.
 On their belly, the orange vanishes and alternating black and white takes over.

-Banded watersnakes reach 40-60cm and have round pupils with virtually black eyes.
+Banded watersnakes reach 40-60cm, with a maximum of 105cm, and have round pupils with virtually black eyes.
 They sometimes stray to land and rest on moist rocks amidst a nest of leaves.
-Up close, this is actually one of the most detailed snakes around, as there’s a constant speckle of neon orange covering their body in endless dots and lines.
+Up close, this is actually one of the most detailed snakes around, as there’s a constant speckle of neon orange covering their body, in the form of endless tiny dots and lines.

 Leave a Comment